jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrading-the-systemcontroller-using-the-cli.rst

         .. note::

-            Do not unlock controller-1, before running :command:`system upgrade-show` to display the upgrade status
+            Do not unlock controller-1, before running the :command:`system upgrade-show` command to display the upgrade status **data-migration-complete** or **upgrading-controllers**.
-            "data-migration-complete".

     #.
 Unlock controller-1.